babarot/dotfiles/README.md

 # TODO

+install fzf-git
+and some of these https://www.youtube.com/watch?v=mmqDYw9C30I

 Need to streamline this a bit more.
+Also... might just move as much as i can to NIX

 - change the .afx manifest structure
   - i want a file for each functional component block